-This is generally not that important to you, the patient.
-It is a description of what the pathologist received and what they see with the naked eye.
-In a biopsy, the specimen is likely a small, nondescript piece of tissue, in which case the pathologist may describe the color, shape, feeling and size of the tissue.
-After a cancer surgery, multiple organs or tissues may be submitted and described in the report.
-This might include size, color and weight.
-For example, a colon specimen from a colectomy may be described as:
+This is a description of the sample that the pathologist received and what they see with the naked eye.
+In a biopsy, the sample is likely a small piece of tissue, in which case the pathologist may describe the color, shape, feeling, and size of the tissue.
+After a cancer surgery, multiple organs or tissues may be sent to the pathologist and described in the report.
+This might include size, color, and weight.
+For example, a colon sample from a colectomy may be described as:

-"Specimen #1 is labeled "colon" and consists of a segment of bowel measuring 13cm in length after fixation.
-The specimen is surrounded by a moderate amount of pericolonic fat.
+"Sample #1 is labeled ‘colon’ and consists of a segment of bowel measuring 13cm in length after fixation.
+The sample is surrounded by a moderate amount of pericolonic fat.
 3cm from one resection margin is an ulcerated round tumor measuring 3.2cm in diameter.
 The rest of the mucosa is grossly unremarkable."

-This tells us the specimen was a 13cm long piece of colon, with a tumor located 3cm from one end.
-This isn't very helpful in determining stage or treatment, so let's move on to the next section.
+This tells us the sample was a 13cm long piece of the colon, with a tumor found 3cm from one end.

-The colon, which is shaped like a tube, is made up of several layers, starting with the innermost layer, the mucosa (which is made up of epithelium), and then the lamina propria and muscularis mucosa.
-This is surrounded by the submucosa, which is surrounded by two layers of muscle (or muscularis), and finally, the serosa layer, which is the outside layer of the tube.
-The outside of the colon is covered with a layer of fat, also called adipose tissue, which contains lymph nodes and blood vessels which feed the colon tissue.
+The colon, which is shaped like a tube.
+It is made up of many layers, starting with the innermost layer, the mucosa (made up of epithelium) and then the lamina propria and muscularis mucosa.
+This is surrounded by the submucosa, which is surrounded by two layers of muscle (or muscularis), and lastly, the serosa layer, which is the outside layer of the tube.
+The outside of the colon is covered with a layer of fat, also called adipose tissue, which contains lymph nodes and blood vessels that feed the colon tissue.

 Tumor Cell Type

-If a polyp was removed, this section will describe the type of polyp.
-A colon polyp is a benign growth that, over time, can turn into cancer.
-For that reason, they are removed during a colonoscopy and may be sent to the pathologist to determine what type of polyp it is.
+A colon polyp is a benign (noncancerous) growth.
+Over time, polyps can turn into cancer.
+For that reason, they are removed during a colonoscopy and may be sent to the pathologist to decide what type of polyp it is.
 There are several types of polyps that can be found in the colon:

-- Tubular adenoma (also called adenomatous polyp): this accounts for 70% of the polyps found in the colon and can progress into cancer, but this happens over many years.
-If they are found early, they can be removed during colonoscopy.
+- Tubular adenoma (also called adenomatous polyp): Makes up 70% of the polyps found in the colon and can progress into cancer, but this happens over many years.
+If they are found early, they can be removed during a colonoscopy.

-- Villous adenoma: this accounts for 15% of the polyps found in the colon.
+- Villous adenoma: Makes up 15% of the polyps found in the colon.
 This type of polyp has the highest risk of turning into cancer.
-In some cases these can be removed during colonoscopy, but in other cases surgery is required.
+In some cases, these can be removed during colonoscopy.
+Sometimes surgery is required.

-- Hyperplastic polyps and Inflammatory (or pseudopolyps): these two types of polyps are not likely to turn into a cancer.
+- Hyperplastic polyps and Inflammatory (or pseudopolyps): These two types of polyps are not likely to turn into cancer.

 As normal cells develop, they "differentiate" to become a specific type of cell.
-Histologic grade describes how closely the tumor cells resemble normal cells.
+Histologic grade describes how closely the tumor cells look like normal cells.
 The more a tumor cell looks like a normal cell, the more well-differentiated it is.
-On the other hand, the more cells do not look like normal cells (higher grade) the more aggressive they are, growing and spreading faster.
+On the other hand, the more cells do not look like normal cells (higher grade), the more aggressive they are.
+They can grow and spread faster.
 Histologic tumor grade is broken down as follows: